-Dutch outbreaks were summarized by van Lieverloo et al. (2007): "In the Netherlands, only three outbreaks have been reported for public drinking water systems since the 10 end of World War II.
-The first of these occurred in 1962, when five cases of typhoid fever were reported in Amsterdam, probably as a result of a contamination of a drinkingwater main with sewage (Gemeentewaterleidingen Amsterdam, 1962).
-The second reported outbreak occurred in 1981 in Rotterdam, when sewage and wastewater from a foreign navy vessel were pumped into the distribution system via a drinking wa-15 ter supply valve for marine vessels.
+1962).
+The second reported outbreak occurred in 1981 in Rotterdam, when sewage and wastewater from a foreign navy vessel were pumped into the distribution system via a drinking water supply valve for marine vessels.
 This event led to 609 reported cases, mainly of gastroenteritis.
 Pathogens isolated from stool samples included Giardia (8%), Campylobacter (5%), Entamoeba histolytica (2.3%), and Salmonella (1.2%) (Huisman and Nobel, 1981).
-In 2001, an outbreak of waterborne gastro-enteritis occurred in the Netherlands as a result of an accidental cross-connection between the drinking water 20 distribution system and a grey water distribution system, intended for flushing toilets, washing cloths and watering gardens in a new residential area (Raad voor de Transportveiligheid, 2003)."
+In 2001, an outbreak of waterborne gastro-enteritis occurred in the Netherlands as a result of an accidental cross-connection between the drinking water distribution system and a grey water distribution system, intended for flushing toilets, washing cloths and watering gardens in a new residential area (Raad voor de Transportveiligheid, 2003)."
 This last outbreak led to a legal ban on secondary quality water supply systems in housing.